evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 no_target_performance.run(reference_data=ref,current_data=curr)
 No_target_performance
 ```
 You can use the `most_important_features` argument as shown above.
-In this case, some of the per-feature tests will only apply to the features from the list.
-This way, you will decrease the overall number of tests.
+In this case, some of the per-feature tests only apply to the features from the list.
+This way, you decrease the overall number of tests.

-{% hint style="info" %} Refer to the Test Suites to see the complete list of presets and contents, and to the All Tests [All tests](../reference/all-tests.md) to learn about defaults.{% endhint %}
+{% hint style="info" %}
+Refer to the Test Suites to see the complete list of presets and contents, and to the All Tests [All tests](../reference/all-tests.md) to learn about defaults.
+{% endhint %}

 ## Available presets

-Here are other Test presets you can try:
+Here are other test presets you can try:

 ```python
 NoTargetPerformance